South Africa

 February 2018 - We advise WHITE people to sell any Real Estate property and to transfer the funds abroad...while it is still possible.

-The world will always offer niches...click on the picture for your private safari
+The world will always offer niches...click on the picture for your private safari.

 Update March 20, 2012

 Johannesburg - The proposed amendment to the Municipal Property Rates Act recently published in the Government Gazette could sound the death knell for the residential rental property market.
 Property experts have said the amendment also represents a serious threat for the rest of the housing market – and could put property prices under serious pressure.
 People renting a property will probably also have to pay more.
-In terms of the amendment a property used to house people other than the owner for financial gain will, in terms of property rates, no longer be assessed as residential property...What this amounts to is that investors in residential property who let the property will in the future be assessed at the much higher business rate instead of the residential rate.
+In terms of the amendment a property used to house people other than the owner for financial gain will, in terms of property rates, no longer be assessed as residential property...What this amounts to is that investors in residential property who let the property will, in the future, be assessed at the much higher business rate instead of the residential rate.

 Ben Espach, a property valuer and expert in municipal property taxation, said the amendment would result in a significant rise in property rates.
 The property rate for a person letting a Johannesburg property worth R1m will rise from R372 a month to R1 533.
 In Pretoria, the rate for a property with a similar value will rise from R622 a month to R2 015.